Fly system: Electrical line set

 Electrical line sets, commonly called electrics, are used to suspend and control lighting instruments and, in many cases, microphones and special effects equipment as well.
 Electrics may be temporarily "wired" with drop boxes (electrical boxes with outlets) or multicable fanouts dropped from the grid or draped from a fly gallery, or permanently wired with connector strips (specialized electrical raceways).

 There are normally at least three electrical line sets provided above the stage, with one just upstage of the proscenium wall, one mid-stage, and one just downstage of the cyclorama.
 Additional electrics are typically desirable.

 Permanently wired electrical line sets are known as dedicated electrics, fixed electrics or house electrics.
-In addition to providing dimmed and switched outlets for lighting fixtures, connector strips may provide low-voltage controls (e.g., via DMX512 and Ethernet taps), for moving lights and effects, as well as microphone jacks.
-Power is fed to fixed electrics from terminal boxes at the grid deck via multicable.
+In addition to providing dimmed and switched outlets for lighting fixtures, connector strips may provide low-voltage controls (e.g., via DMX512 and Ethernet taps), for data being sent to lights and other devices, as well as microphone jacks.
+Power often is fed to fixed electrics from terminal boxes at the grid deck via multicable.
 Single and double-purchase cable cradles mounted to lift lines can be used to drape the multicable, prolonging its lifespan and reducing the likelihood of conflict with adjacent line sets or lighting instruments.
 Pantographs are also used to drape the multicable feeding dedicated electric line sets.

 Dedicated electrics typically employ truss battens (pipe over pipe) to facilitate cable snaking and to maximize lighting positions.
 In large professional theatres, such as the Philadelphia Academy of Music, an electric may take the form of a flying bridge (catwalk) that provides a walkable platform for electrician access to fixtures and effects.
 Flying bridges may also be used for followspot positions.

 Orchestra enclosure line set

-It is not uncommon for the ceiling panels, clouds, of an orchestra shell to be flown.
-Larger, multi-use theaters that must frequently convert the stage from a drama theatre to a concert hall often make use of the fly system in this way.
-Before being flown the cloud is pivoted to a vertical orientation to minimize the space it requires for storage in the fly loft.
+It is not uncommon for the panels, known as clouds, of an orchestra shell to be flown.
+Larger, multi-use theaters that cannot have a static shell often make use of the fly system in this way.
+Before being flown the cloud is sometimes pivoted to a vertical orientation to minimize the space it requires for storage in the fly loft.